Barracuda09/PyPSADiag/README.md

 Currently supporting:

 - JSON Configuration for BSI2010 to setup GUI</br> (Grabbed from: [forum-peugeot.com user weirdcactus](https://www.forum-peugeot.com/Forum/threads/tuto-t%C3%A9l%C3%A9codage-et-calibration-dun-nac-rcc-cirocco-cmb_num-sans-diagbox-via-arduino.121767/page-152#post-2739080))
+- Reading Zones that are listed in JSON Configuration file
-- Reading Zones that are present in JSON Configuration file
+- Reading Zones with Multiple configurations, that are listed in JSON Configuration file
 - Writing Zones to CSV file
-- Writing changed Zones to ECU
+- Writing changed Zones (as an list) to ECU

 What I would like to support:
 - [ludwig-v nac reverse engineering JSON file](https://github.com/ludwig-v/psa-nac-firmware-reverse-engineering/blob/main/Configuration/nac.json)